TheHun89/OOP/README.md

 }
 ```

-* Implementing Runnable is more flexible, but it is applicable to the high-level thread management APIs

 * Start - starts
 * Sleep - pauses
 * InterruptedException - exception sleep throws when another thread interrupts the current thread while sleep is active

-* Interrupt - indication to a thread that it should stop what it is doing and do something else; up to programmer to decide exactly how a thread responds, but very common for thread to terminate; a thread sends an interrupt by invoking interrupt on the Thread object for the thread to be interrupted
+* Interrupt - indication to a thread that it should stop what it is doing and do something else; up to programmer to decide exactly how a thread responds, but very common for thread to terminate

+A thread sends an interrupt by invoking interrupt on the Thread object for the thread to be interrupted:
 ```
 for (int i = 0; i < importantInfo.length; i++) {
     // Pause for 4 seconds